 A standard data item to collect the number of antenatal visits was introduced to the Perinatal NMDS from July 2013.
-In 2014, New South Wales, Queensland, Western Australia, South Australia, Tasmania, the Australian Capital Territory and the Northern Territory reported information on number of antenatal visits.
+In 2015, New South Wales, Queensland, Western Australia, South Australia, Tasmania, the Australian Capital Territory and the Northern Territory reported information on number of antenatal visits.
 The combined data for these jurisdictions are not generalisable to Australia as a whole.
 Because of differences in definitions and methods used for data collection, care must be taken when comparing across jurisdictions.
-Victoria implemented data collection for the number of antenatal visits from July 2015.
+Victoria commenced data collection for the number of antenatal visits from July 2015; however, implementation was not fully complete at all sites until 2016.